 - Less explaining more doing!
 (I know this is controversial, and as teachers, we will WANT SO BADLY to explain.
 Resist.
 Resist.
 Resist.
 Here’s why).

 The details of this list will change per student.
 Which is why customized 1:1 coaching with someone skilled in practice-to-mastery is such an amazing way to achieve math fluency.
-That’s what we do at Math For Keeps.
-There is a wealth of information here in our blog, and if you want to learn even more, come get a free assessment.
+That’s what Math For Keeps is.
+There is a wealth of information here in my blog, and if you want to learn even more, contact me for a free phone consultation.